 NEH Summer Internship Program

-LancasterHistory offers an enriching and robust Summer Internship Program for students interested in careers in museums, archives, and related fields.
-Enthusiasm for local history is a must!
+LancasterHistory offers an enriching and robust Summer Internship Program for students interested in careers in museums, public history, and related fields.
+Enthusiasm for local history is a must.

-During this eight-week program, funded in part by the National Endowment for the Humanities, interns will complete an individual project with a senior member of the LancasterHistory staff.
-In the summer of 2025, there will be opportunities in the following areas: Curatorial, Archives, and Historic Site Management (President James Buchanan’s Wheatland).
+During this eight-week program which is funded in part by the National Endowment for the Humanities, interns will complete an individual project with a senior member of the LancasterHistory staff.
+In the summer of 2026, there will be opportunities in the following areas: Curatorial; Education; and Historic House Interpretation (President James Buchanan’s Wheatland).

 Interns will attend their internship four days per week, Monday through Thursday from 10am to 4pm.
-The internship will run for eight (8) weeks from June 2 through July 24.
+The internship will run for 8 weeks from June 1 through July 23.
 Interns can work with their supervisors to find an alternative schedule if needed.
-LancasterHistory charges no tuition or program fees, and we offer each student a $2,500 stipend distributed at intervals during the internship.
+LancasterHistory charges no tuition or program fees, and we offer each student a $2,500 stipend distributed in increments at intervals during the internship.

 Application

-Applications for the 2025 program closed on March 15.
+Applications will open February 1 and close March 15.
 We will conduct interviews on a rolling basis so we can make decisions as quickly as possible.
 We will announce final decisions on or before April 15.

 FAQ for the Summer Internship Program

-The Summer Internship Program is eight (8) weeks long, beginning June 2 and ending July 24.
-Interns are expected to report to their internship four days a week, from Monday through Thursday, for the duration.
+The Summer Internship Program is eight weeks long, beginning June 1 and ending July 23.
+Interns are expected to report to their internship four days a week, from Monday through Thursday, from 10am to 4pm for the duration.
+Adjustments can be discussed with the interns’ supervisor.
 Interns should be able to report in person to LancasterHistory, unless unforeseen circumstances occur.

 We strive to include a diverse range of backgrounds, university affiliations, and interests in this program, with the common thread that students have an interest in exploring careers in public history, history, archives, library science, material culture, non-profit administration, or related fields.

-Yes!
-The LancasterHistory Summer Internship Program is funded in part by the National Endowment for the Humanities and is offered without cost to those who are accepted into the program.
-All accepted interns will be given a $2,500.00 stipend, distributed at intervals throughout the program.
+The LancasterHistory Summer Internship Program is funded in part by the National Endowment for the Humanities and is offered without cost to all who are accepted into the program.
+All interns will be given a $2,500.00 stipend distributed in increments at intervals throughout the program.
 Housing is not provided, but staff can advise on local options.
-Interns should have reliable transportation to and from LancasterHistory each day.
+(We regularly aid interns in finding summer housing.)
+Interns should be able to transport themselves to and from LancasterHistory each day.

 All interns will work with the director of a department at LancasterHistory to complete an individual project during the internship.
-For 2025, there will be internship opportunities in the following departments: Curatorial; Archives; and Historic Site Management (at James Buchanan’s Wheatland).
+For 2026, there will be internship opportunities in the following departments: Curatorial; Education; and Historic House Interpretation (at James Buchanan’s Wheatland).
 Please note that projects may involve collaboration with other LancasterHistory staff, interns, and departments.

 Expectations of each intern depend on their department.
 Please review the following before applying for the program.